SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    -> shiftBits >> 2             // 00000001
    >> assert(r4 == 1)

 ..
-XXX Rewrite the above to use print() instead of bare expressions
+Rewrite the above to avoid bare expressions.
+   Tracking bug is <rdar://problem/35301593>

 You can use bit shifting to encode and decode values within other data types: